Description Assistance Awards: Cataloging California

 Awards are limited by the availability of LSTA funding.
 While reviewing applications, we give preference to new partners, as well as to organizations and collections that reflect communities who traditionally have been underrepresented in the historical narrative of California.

 Proposed collections must fall within California Revealed’s Selection Criteria and contain content of statewide or local historical significance that contributes to an understanding of the histories of California and its people.

 Cataloging Assistance Award final deliverables must include records that can be ingested into the California Revealed Repository.
 Records created as a part of the Cataloging Assistance Award do not have to be MARC or RDA compliant, but they must conform with California Revealed’s Metadata Guidelines.

 - Spatial and temporal coverage

-Please follow our Metadata Guidelines.
-Records that do not conform to program standards will need to be corrected before they can be ingested into California Revealed's repository.
+Records that do not conform to program standards will not be accepted.
+The Awardee must make corrections before record ingest into the California Revealed repository.

-Cataloging assistance awards are based on the following selection criteria:
+Cataloging Assistance Awards are granted based on the following selection criteria:

 - Significance of the proposed resources to local and state history

 - Clarity of the plan of work to complete the proposed project